dawidowskilukasz/TAU/LAB_2/README.md

 # Selenium tests - Use Cases

-Testes going to be preformed in https://demoqa.com/ and https://www.saucedemo.com/
+Tests going to be preformed in https://demoqa.com/ and https://www.saucedemo.com/

 **Use Case #1** - Testing form fields and submitting